dk/Prima/README.md

 Binary distribution installation
 ================================

 Available only for MSWin32.
-Please use installation from source for the other platforms.
+Please use the installation from the source for the other platforms.

 To install the toolkit from the binary distribution run